claottoni/Peterborough-dental-calculus/README.md

 write.table(tabfinal, file = 'Peterborough_full_dataset_amr_genes.txt', sep="\t", row.names=F, na="0", col.names=T, quote = FALSE)
 ```

-Then we imported the two tables with the results of the housekeeping genes and the card databae in R and made some changes in them in order to make them fully consistent in terms of order of the samples.
+Then we imported the two tables with the number of hits in the card database (AMR genes) of and in the housekeeping genes database and  in R and made some changes in the tables in order to make them fully consistent in terms of order of the samples.
+We did that in order to normalize the number of card hits in the following step.
 ```R
 amr_genes = read.delim("Peterborough_full_dataset_amr_genes.txt", header=T, fill=T, row.names=NULL, sep="\t")
 hk3_genes = read.delim("Peterborough_full_dataset_hk_genes.txt", header=T, fill=T, row.names=NULL, sep="\t")